 Phil has a long held love for the natural beauty of the South West of England - hence photographs he has taken of some of his favourite locations are featured on this site.
 More can be seen on Phil's photography page.

 Phil has delivered motivational workshops and coaching sessions for a wide range of different audiences.
-In addition to producing management guides (whilst working in Government), Phil has written and published the self-motivation book "Motivate me, motivate you" that is available to purchase as a Kindle book where proceeds go to TearFund (see below).
+In addition to producing management guides (whilst working in Government), Phil has written and published the self-motivation book "Motivate me, motivate you" that is available to purchase as a Kindle book where proceeds go to TearFund (see "Publications" page).

-Phil is also an experienced speech writer; the most famous person he drafted a speech for was for Prime Minister Margaret Thatcher in 1982 during her first term of office - see the story about this experience from this link: Margaret Thatcher reads speech written by Phil Harding...
+Phil is an experienced speech writer; the most famous Government Minister he has drafted a speech for was for Prime Minister Margaret Thatcher in 1982 during her first term of office - see the story about this experience from this link: Margaret Thatcher reads speech written by Phil Harding...

 Phil Harding and family at Buckingham Palace, 12 December 2006

-Phil was taken by complete surprise to receive the MBE in the Queen's 80th Birthday Honours list in 2006 in recognition of his sustainable development and climate change work in the South West region.
+Phil received the MBE in the Queen's 80th Birthday Honours list in 2006 in recognition of his sustainable development and climate change work in the South West region.
 Phil had never sought or anticipated recognition for his public service and this was a family first.
-The Queen herself presented Phil with his MBE and they struck up a short conversation about the South West region of England.
 Phil's wife Pam, daughter Sarah and son James all had front row seats to witness the investiture proceedings.